Lake Shore Electric Railway: Operations

-The Lake Shore Electric at its height offered multiple-unit trains of interurban cars to and from Cleveland and Toledo on a train per hour schedule.
-These trains would split in Fremont on the west and at Ceylon Junction (a passenger station on the former S&I line east of Huron at the connection with the former TF&N branch to Norwalk) on the east.
-After splitting, some cars would travel via the Huron, Sandusky and Castalia northern route and others would go via the Norwalk, Monroeville, Bellevue, and Clyde southern route.
-The service was scheduled so the cars would re-join at Fremont and Ceylon Junction, respectively, to continue on to their destinations of Toledo or Cleveland as a train.
+The Lake Shore Electric at its height operated multiple-unit trains of interurban cars to and from Cleveland and Toledo on an hourly schedule.
+Eastbound trains split at Fremont on the west, while westbound trains split at Ceylon Junction (a passenger station on the former S&I line east of Huron at the connection with the former TF&N branch to Norwalk) on the east.
+After splitting, some cars would travel via the Huron, Sandusky and Castalia northern route, while others would go via the Norwalk, Monroeville, Bellevue, and Clyde southern route.
+The cars of eastbound trains rejoined each other at Ceylon Junction, while the cars of westbound trains rejoined at Fremont.

-The Lake Shore Electric achieved nationwide notoriety through the heroism of a motorman, William Lang, who climbed out of his moving trolley car and snatched a 22-month-old child off the tracks on August 24, 1932, near Lorain, Ohio.
-The young girl, Leila Jean Smith, grew to adulthood and they remained friends for the rest of his life.
+The Lake Shore Electric achieved nationwide note after motorman William Lang climbed out of his moving trolley car and snatched a 22-month-old child off the tracks on August 24, 1932, near Lorain, Ohio.
+The young girl, Leila Jean Smith, grew to adulthood and they remained friends for the rest of Lang's life.